zynksoftware/Zynk-Workflow/_docs/Sage-200-Connector/Importing-Sales-Orders-into-Sage-200.md

 Configure custom VAT settings to use when importing the orders.

 ### Product Options
+#### Allow Negative Stock
+_Required_
+Choose whether to allow stock allocation to take the stock level of a product below 0, even when negative stock is allowed in Sage.
+Only takes affect when Auto Allocate Stock is set to Always and negative stock is enabled in Sage.

 #### Auto Allocate Stock
 _Required_
 Choose whether to allocate stock to the sales orders.
 The following options are available: